This is an editorial-style portrait I took of my father.

 He also enjoyed the work.
 And difficult work it was.
 I have done plenty of it myself, but I could never keep up with my old man.
 My mom would bring him out a mason jar full of juice on ice to trick him into taking a break.
 My father was a man of discipline.
 I really wanted to capture his spirit in a photograph.

 My father had been battling an illness, which was taking a heavy toll on him.
-I decided I wanted to take a proper portrait of my father–and I wanted to freeze a moment in time by setting the stage.
+I decided I wanted to take a proper portrait of my father–and I wanted to recreate a moment in my father's legacy by setting the stage.
 So out back we went, to the woodpile.

 I buried an axe in a nearby wood round.
 Its handle was worn from years of him swinging it to split the very wood that I carefully planted around the frame.
-I handed him a mason jar full of juice to sip on as I set up my High Speed Sync studio strobe, complete with 52″ parabolic reflector, double-diffused with rip-stop nylon for some soft light.
+I handed him a mason jar full of juice to sip on as I set up my light stands and single 400w strobe.
 I added a gold reflector opposing the strobe to add a spritz of warmth to the frame.
 The sun was at his back, creating some nice rim lighting.

-Always a positive man, a smile came easy to my dad, although I could tell he was feeling a little awkward about it.
+Always a positive man, a smile came easy to my dad, although I could tell he was feeling a little awkward about the theatrics for the briefest of moments.
 We joked a little, and talked.
 Precious, rare communication between us silent types.

-I wanted to isolate my subject, so I shot the photo with a narrow depth of field, and straight-out-of-camera I was super-stoked with the result.
+I wanted to isolate my subject, so I shot the photo with a narrow depth of field, and straight-out-of-camera I was very pleased with the result.

 Sometimes photographing for free is the most rewarding of all.